alexcrea/Paint.NetOnWine-Install/README.md

 It will take a long time to build wine. \
 Afterward, a wine prefix will be created. dotnet48 will prompt you to get installed

-The install script was not made with being run twice in mind. likely need to `git reset --hard` and `git clean -f ` inside the source folder
+The install script was not made with being run twice in mind.
+You likely need to `git reset --hard` and `git clean -f ` inside the source folder

 ## Running
 once installed you can just run `./wine path/to/your/paintdotnet.exe`